Anna Richardson: Career

 Richardson started her television presenting career on The Big Breakfast on Channel 4, and thereafter for the next six years appeared regularly in television programmes including Love Bites for ITV, for which she was nominated for an RTS award.

 Richardson went on to present Love Bites Back, Dream Ticket, Des Res, and the ITV series Big Screen, in which she interviewed a number of prominent Hollywood personalities.

 Richardson has written and produced television programmes including No Waste Like Home, Turn Back Your Body Clock and Channel 4 series You Are What You Eat.

 Richardson fronted Channel 4's The Sex Education Show, broadcast from 9 September to 14 October 2008.
 The Sex Education Show returned in March 2009 as The Sex Education Show vs. Pornography.
 A third series, The Sex Education Show: Am I Normal?, was broadcast in July 2010.
 The fourth series, called The Sex Education Show: Stop Pimping Our Kids, aired from 19 to 21 April 2011.
 The fifth series began on 19 July 2011.

 Richardson presents Channel 4's Secret Eaters, which began on 16 May 2012.
 She, alongside Louise Redknapp, hosts How Not to Get Old, which began on 7 August 2013.
 Richardson and Andi Osho present Supershoppers, which began on Channel 4 on 1 February 2016.
 Osho has now been replaced by Sabrina Grant.

 She presents Channel 4's Naked Attraction, which began on 25 July 2016.

 In 2017, Richardson co-presented How to Retire at 40 on Channel 4.
 From January to June 2018, she was a panellist on six episodes of ITV's Loose Women.
 In February 2018, she co-presented How to Get Fit Fast with Amar Latif on Channel 4.

 In 2019, Richardson presented Channel 4's Thomas Cook: The Rise and Fall of Britain’s Oldest Travel Agent, a documentary about the collapse of Thomas Cook Group.

 Richardson presents Channel 4's How to Save a Grand in 24 Hours.
 The first episode aired on 26 April 2021.

 On 5 May 2021, Channel 4 confirmed Richardson will be the host of the reboot of Changing Rooms.

-On 26 May 2022, it was confirmed that Richardson will co-present with Yinka Bokinni the upcoming Channel 4 series Naked Education.
+On 26 May 2022, it was confirmed that Richardson would co-present with Yinka Bokinni the Channel 4 series Naked Education.

+On 13 June 2023, Channel 4 commissioned the documentary The Truth About the 'Skinny' Jab about slimming jabs, which Richardson presented.
+It aired on 19 September 2023.

+On 2 October 2024, Richardson presented Anna Richardson: Love, Loss & Dementia; a Channel 4 documentary about dementia in her own family.